Workers’ Compensation Process

 Contact Us For Aggressive Workers’ Compensation Advocacy

 Unfortunately, insurers often attempt to offer less compensation than the injured worker truly deserves or to deny claims outright.
-As your law firm, Butler Viadro, LLP, will fight aggressively against these tactics and push for a result that works in your best interests.
+As your law firm, Viadro Law, LLP, will fight aggressively against these tactics and push for a result that works in your best interests.
 We are Oakland Tough.

 No matter what type of injury you have suffered, our legal team will stand by your side throughout the entire process, providing experienced representation and straightforward advice.